3raxton/ForeignIpsum/README.md

 Os paxariños das árbores fican os xornais onde xente de Nova Iork come mazás cun coitelo dourado.
 A miña nai come eses paxariños cando ninguén está a mirar, eu penso que é razoable seica o canibalismo é ilegal (penso eu).
 O meu irmán de acollida ten un burato nos seus pantalóns.
 O can ládralle ás catro da mañá para que esperte.
 ### Which translates to
 The little birds on the trees look at the newspapers where people from New York eat apples with a golden knife.
 My mom eats those little birds when no one looks, I think it's reasonable although cannibalism it's illegal (I think).
 My host brother has red hair and his pants have a hole in them.
 The dog barks at him at 4 AM so he wakes up.
+## Alexis
+### What did Alexis write?
+AYTOΣ O YΠOΛOΓIΣTHΣ EINAI AKPIBOΣ.
+H EΛENA ΔOYΛEYEI ΣE ENA TOYPIΣTIKO KENTPO.
+TO TPAΓOYΔI EINAI AΠO THN EΛΛAΔA.
+EXEIΣ  NEPO  ΣE ΠAPAKAΛΩ?
+KAΛHMEPA ΣAΣ,ΠOY EINAI H AΘHNA?
+### Which translates to
+This computer is expensive.
+Elène works in a tourist center.
+The music is originally greek.
+Do you have some water, please?
+Hello, where is Athens?
 # German
 ## [Johan](http://twitter.com/nohamjam)
 ### What did Johan write?